sighupio/fury-kubernetes-monitoring/alertmanager-operated/README.md

 AlertManager handles alerts sent by Prometheus server and routes them to configured receiver integration such as email, Slack, PageDuty or OpsGenie.
 It helps you to manage alerts in a flexible manner with it's grouping, inhibition and silencing features.

 Alerts are important to diagnose a system's problems and to interfere in time, but if they are not managed well they can cause more frustration and can lead to ignore symptoms of a problem.
-AlertManager's features help to manage sanely your alerts:
+AlertManager's features help to manage your alerts:

-- grouping alert of similare nature ...
+- grouping alerts of similare nature to avoid alert flooding
+- suppressing notifications for certain alerts if some other alerts are already firing
-- silencing alerts for a given time  ...
+- silencing alerts for a given time when it's needed
-- route noitifications to receiver integrations ...
+- route noitifications to receiver integrations to be notified via your preferred platform

 Fury Prometheus deployment(see [prometheus-operated]()) is already configured to automatically discover AlertManager instances(s) deployed with this package and to mount rule files created with PrometheusRule resource.